Condorcet method: Definition

-Note that computing all pairwise comparisons requires ½N(N−1) pairwise comparisons for N candidates.
+Computing all pairwise comparisons requires ½N(N−1) pairwise comparisons for N candidates.
 For 10 candidates, this means 0.5*10*9=45 comparisons, which can make elections with many candidates hard to count the votes for.

 The family of Condorcet methods is also referred to collectively as Condorcet's method.
 A voting system that always elects the Condorcet winner when there is one is described by electoral scientists as a system that satisfies the Condorcet criterion.
 Additionally, a voting system can be considered to have Condorcet consistency, or be Condorcet consistent, if it elects any Condorcet winner.

 In certain circumstances, an election has no Condorcet winner.
 This occurs as a result of a kind of tie known as a majority rule cycle, described by Condorcet's paradox.
 The manner in which a winner is then chosen varies from one Condorcet method to another.
 Some Condorcet methods involve the basic procedure described below, coupled with a Condorcet completion method, which is used to find a winner when there is no Condorcet winner.
 Other Condorcet methods involve an entirely different system of counting, but are classified as Condorcet methods, or Condorcet consistent, because they will still elect the Condorcet winner if there is one.

-It is important to note that not all single winner, ranked voting systems are Condorcet methods.
+Not all single winner, ranked voting systems are Condorcet methods.
 For example, instant-runoff voting and the Borda count are not Condorcet methods.
-At the same time, Bernard Grofman's conjecture cited by Peyton Young—that Condorcet and Borda methods mostly lead to same outcomes—has been proved for a large society by Andranik Tangian.

 Basic procedure

 Voting

 In a Condorcet election the voter ranks the list of candidates in order of preference.
 If a ranked ballot is used, the voter gives a "1" to their first preference, a "2" to their second preference, and so on.
 Some Condorcet methods allow voters to rank more than one candidate equally so that the voter might express two first preferences rather than just one.
 If a scored ballot is used, voters rate or score the candidates on a scale, for example as is used in Score voting, with a higher rating indicating a greater preference.
 When a voter does not give a full list of preferences, it is typically assumed that they prefer the candidates that they have ranked over all the candidates that were not ranked, and that there is no preference between candidates that were left unranked.
 Some Condorcet elections permit write-in candidates.